vmware-archive/java-run-length-encoding/README.md

 < 1, 0, 2, 1, 3, 2 >

 ```
-Encoding or decoding an empty input stream results in an empty output stream.
+Encoding an empty input stream results in an empty output stream.

 The `Decode` function takes a run-length encoded input stream and emits the decoded output stream.
 For example, the stream: